 In 2007 Hedstrom was hired as an assistant coach at Nassau Community College.
 That season, Nassau C.C. finished as the National Junior College Athletic Association national runners-up.
 Hedstrom also spent the 2005 and 2006 seasons at the United States Merchant Marine Academy as the defensive coordinator and goalie coach.
 In those two seasons, Hedstrom helped USMMA steer a dramatic turnaround as the team went from a 4-10 record in 2004 to a 12-5 record in 2006.

 Prior to heading into the college ranks, Hedstrom got his start at Island Trees High School in 1999 as an assistant coach, where he remained for five seasons.
 In 2004, he became the defensive coordinator at Seaford High School, where he helped produce two all-county defensive players and an all-county goalkeeper.

 Hedstrom attended Hofstra University, where he was a member of the lacrosse team from 1993 through 1997.
 At Hofstra he was a member of three NCAA Division I lacrosse playoff teams, Hofstra’s first NCAA quarterfinalist team and was awarded with the Steve Carlin Award in 1997 (Hofstra lacrosse’s Unsung Hero award).
 Hedstrom graduated in 1997 with a bachelor of arts degree and received his master of arts degree in 1999 from Hofstra.

 A resident of Huntington Station, N.Y., Hedstrom has been a tenured fine arts educator at Island Trees High School since 2000.
-Hedstrom and his wife, Melissa, have a three-year-old daughter, Ava.
+Hedstrom and his wife, Melissa, have two daughters, Ava and Addison.